Convoy of fleeing civilians ambushed in besieged Mozambique town

 The province of Cabo Delgado, where Palma is located, has been the target of a simmering Islamist insurgency since 2017.

-Wednesday’s attack on Palma, a logistics hub and used as a base for multiple international firms looking to cash in on one of the biggest gas finds in a decade, came just hours after Total announced the resumption of works at its site after halting them due to security issues.
+The attack on Palma, which is a logistics hub and is used as a base for multiple international firms looking to cash in on one of the biggest gas finds in a decade, came just hours after Total announced the resumption of works at its site after halting them due to security issues.

-Additional reporting by Emma Rumney in Johannesburg, David Lewis in Nairobi, Catarina Demony in Lisbon, and Jessica Jones and Belen Carreno in Madrid; Writing by Emma Rumney; Editing by Alexandra Zavis and Frances Kerry
+Additional reporting by Emma Rumney and Mfuneko Toyana in Johannesburg, David Lewis in Nairobi, Catarina Demony in Lisbon, and Jessica Jones and Belen Carreno in Madrid; Writing by Emma Rumney; Editing by Alexandra Zavis and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.